Kometa-Team/Kometa/docs/config/kb.md

 | `[WARNING]`  | `Convert Error: AniDB ID not found for MyAnimeList ID: 36838`     | Online sources are missing information                                           | These sorts of errors indicate that the thing can't be cross-referenced between sites.
 The fix is for someone [like you, perhaps] to go to the relevant site and fill in the missing data.    |

 ### CRITICAL
+This table details examples of the most commonly-seen `[CRITICAL]` events and what they mean for the user.

 | Type         | Short Info                                                        | Description                                                                      | Recommendation                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------|:------------------------------------------------------------------|:---------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `[CRITICAL]` | `Failed to Connect to https://api.themoviedb.org/3`               | Current step PMM was on made an API call to TMDb, but it aborted and moved on    | Determine if TMDb was offline and not replying to api requests.
 Try again and see if it fails again or not.                                                                                 |                                                                                                                                                                                                                                                  |

 ### INFO
+This table details examples of the most commonly-seen `[INFO]` events and what they mean for the user.

 | Type         | Short Info                                                        | Description                                                                      | Recommendation                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------|:------------------------------------------------------------------|:---------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `[INFO]`     | `Detail: TMDb_person updated poster to [URL]`                     | Person image was downloaded from TMDb                                            | May require you to update the people poster image to your style or request it in the style of the PMM defaults people posters                                                                                                                                                                                                                                                                                                                  |

 ### DEBUG
+This table details examples of the most commonly-seen `[DEBUG]` events and what they mean for the user.

 | Type         | Short Info                                                        | Description                                                                      | Recommendation                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------|:------------------------------------------------------------------|:---------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `[DEBUG]`    |                                                                   |                                                                                  |                                                                                                                                                                                                                                                                                                                                                                                                                                                |